With DKIM, digital signatures are added to email messages, for authorization of the sender and authentication of the email itself.

 Care must be taken when handling this file, a private key must always stay private.
 It should only be installed on the server which is responsible for DKIM signing (for example: your SMTP server).
 The private key must never be shared with anyone else.

-Since a domain can use multiple DKIM keys (usually one per service), there must be a way for the validator (the receiver) to know which key to use to validate the email.
+Since a domain can use multiple DKIM keys (one or more per service), there must be a way for the validator (the receiver) to know which key to use to validate the email.
 That is why a DKIM signature in an email contains an identification field known as the selector.
 The selector is an identifier for the DKIM key, it tells the receiver which DNS address to query to find the public key.

 You can choose any value as the selector, as long as it is permitted to use as a DNS hostname (that is: all lowercase letters, numbers and hyphens).
 It is recommended to use the name of the service and some date indicator, so it's easy to remember where this key is used.
-Examples of selectors can be: google010118, mailchimp2017 or mailserver1
+Examples of selectors can be: google010118

 The signer (the email sending software or service that creates the DKIM signature) adds the selector into the DKIM header in the email.
 The validator (the receiver of the email) uses the selector in combination with the domain name from the sender email address to know where to find the public key.